-Moral panics are always manufactured and cynical, but it’s inusual to be able to pinpoint exactly when most start, let alone be able to comment on them immediately.
-Not so with the latest, which is over the idea of sex robots and which was kicked off five days ago by The Foundation for Responsible Robotics – a very official sounding organisation that in fact is a group co-founded Professor Noel Sharkey, who’s idea of ‘responsible robotics’ includes being a judge on Robot Wars.
+Moral panics are always manufactured and cynical, but it’s unusual to be able to pinpoint exactly when most start, let alone be able to comment on them immediately.
+Not so with the latest, which is over the idea of sex robots and which was kicked off five days ago by The Foundation for Responsible Robotics – a very official-sounding organisation that in fact is a group co-founded Professor Noel Sharkey, whose idea of ‘responsible robotics’ includes being a judge on Robot Wars.

 And if there is one good thing that this latest moral panic reveals, it’s that the people who complain about sex work in general are not really concerned with protecting sex workers from abuse and exploitation, as they claim – they are simply prudes who don’t approve of sex.
-In deed, Dr Kathleen Richardson, a ‘robot ethicist’at De Montfort University, told the BBC “The real problem here is not the dolls but the commercial sex trade.
+Indeed, Dr Kathleen Richardson, a ‘robot ethicist’ at De Montfort University (nice work if you can get it), told the BBC “The real problem here is not the dolls but the commercial sex trade.
 Sex robots are just another type of pornography,” and complained that the report featured a woman on the cover, saying “it is perpetrating the idea that this is gender-neutral, but the truth is that there are not many women buying such dolls, it is largely driven by men and male ideas of sexuality.”
 Of course, the female market for things that don’t yet exist is unquestionably small, though there is evidence that at least one company has had success with male dolls.
-But equally, women are widely catered for with a whole slew of sex toys, be they dildos, vibrators or inceasingly sophisticated variations on the themes.
+But equally, women are already widely catered for with a whole slew of sex toys, be they dildos, vibrators or increasingly sophisticated variations on the themes.
 To suggest that the sex toy market is somehow skewed towards men and male sexuality seems either hopelessly naive or completely disingenuous.
 I suspect Richardson is no fan of pornography, though, and her statements should be filtered through that bias.

-Of course, the press have immediately leapt onto the story.
+Of course, the press has immediately leapt onto the story.
 “SEX ROBOT WARNING as robot watchdog says UK must restrict or BAN imports” shouted the Express (and note how Sharkey’s organisation is now a ‘watchdog’) in a fairly typical headline.
 Suzanne Moore in The Guardian acknowledged that sex robots could potentially have their uses, but, of course, has feminist concerns: “this is part of a far bigger cultural question about the privileging of male desire.
-A technology driven by masturbatory fantasy is not a technology that enhances the lives of boringly unprogammable women.”
-Like Richardson, Moore seems either unaware of, or uninterested in, the technology driven sex toys for women that have dominated the market for decades.
+A technology-driven by masturbatory fantasy is not a technology that enhances the lives of boringly unprogammable women.”
+Like Richardson, Moore seems either unaware of, or uninterested in, the technology-driven sex toys for women that have dominated the market for decades.

 But things became really ludicrous when the Salvation Army waded in.
 Unlike Suzanne Moore, they don’t see sex robots as a solution against humans being forced into sex work.
 Quite the opposite.
 “The Salvation Army is concerned that by offering another option for purchasing sex though “a sexbot” (sex robot) it could fuel demand for sex with people and lead to traffickers exploiting more vulnerable individuals to meet this demand” said their representative Kathryn Taylor.
 Now, you and I might think that there is already a fair demand for sex with people, and wonder how an anatomically correct, compliant doll that costs several thousand dollars would create that desire in an otherwise uninterested person – but of course, this is an evangelical organisation, not noted for its sexually liberal attitudes, exploiting a fear of sex trafficking to make a wider moral judgement.
 This is, after all, an organisation that still bans gay members – indeed, they have actively lobbied against gay rights (or even the rights of gay people to exist).
 They are not exactly sex positive.
 So I suspect the Sally Army would much rather people died alone and sexless than have any ungodly outlet for their feelings.